Memory Model

 let x = 42;

-let y = x; // y is a copy, independent of x
+let y = x; // y is an independent copy

 Reference Types